itsJeromeJ/Prodigy_ds_05/README.md

 ### 3. Data Visualization
 - **Bar Charts**: Showing the number of accidents by location, road conditions, weather conditions, and time of day.
 - **Heatmaps**: Analyzing correlations between different factors.
-- **Maps**: Visualizing accident locations on a map to identify hotspots using Folium.

 ## Key Findings